Freelancers & Consultants9 min readUpdated Apr 18, 2026

 Use Claude Cowork and your local proposal templates to turn a sales call recap into a personalized proposal while you are away from your desk.

 Warning: Do not give Cowork broader file access than you need.
-Limit it to the proposal template folder and the project files for the client you are working on.
+Limit it to the proposal project and the files for the client you are working on.
+Review scope, pricing, guarantees, case studies, timelines, and commitments before anything is sent.

 If Claude Cowork is new to you